Demo

 Teleworking Requirement

-Rail employees will be provided with a laptop issued by Sound Transit, with the necessary software to fulfill the requirements of the position.
-Employees must maintain a workspace with an internet connection (access may be supplemented in some situations) where they can reliably perform work and remain available and responsive during scheduled work hours.
+Employees will be provided with a County issued laptop and must maintain a workspace with an internet connection where they can reliably perform work and remain available and responsive during scheduled work hours.

 King County has a robust collection of tools and resources to support working remotely.
-The individual selected for this opportunity will be joining an innovative and progressive team that is redefining how we work as we transition to the department's hybrid environment.
+The individual selected for this opportunity will be joining an innovative and progressive team that is redefining how we work in a hybrid environment.

 If your compensation planning software is too rigid to deploy winning incentive strategies, it’s time to find an adaptable solution.
 Compensation Planning